molsonkiko/JsonToolsNppPlugin/README.md

 ### Websites ###

-[This website](https://codebeautify.org/jsonviewer) offers (limited) JSON->CSV conversion, pretty-printing (appears to use the same algorithm as me), minifying, JSON->XML conversion, schema validation, and a pretty good tree viewer.
+[This website](https://codebeautify.org/jsonviewer) offers (limited) JSON->CSV conversion, pretty-printing (appears to use the same algorithm as me), minifying, JSON->XML conversion, and a pretty good tree viewer.

 I expect you could find plenty of other good websites if you did some research.